-Dream of: 06 August 1986 (4) "Rock Of Gibralter"
+Dream of: 06 August 1986 (4) "Rock of Gibralter"

 After having been away for six months, I returned to Dallas and went to the county courthouse.
-I was appointed in a court as a lawyer to represent some criminal defendants and began working on their cases.
+I was appointed in a court as a lawyer to represent some criminal defendants and I working on their cases.
 I went to judge Schwille's court to use the computer to look up the defendants and their records.

 While in Schwille's court, I decided to put my name in the box used there to draw the names of lawyers who would be appointed to represent defendants in that court.
 It was about 8:30 a.m., the time when the drawing was supposed to take place.
-A line of lawyers had formed to put in their names and I got into the line.
+A line of lawyers had formed to put in their names, and I got into the line.

 I was unsure what he had meant by that.
-Apparently he also thought I had been in Europe the entire six months I had been gone.
+Apparently, he also thought I had been in Europe the entire six months I had been gone.
 I was going to have to explain to him where I had been.

 I walked out of the room and went into a side room to put my tie on.
 I then realized I had been smoking a cigarette while I had been talking with the judge, something I had only begun doing since I had left Dallas.
 I wondered if the judge had noticed.

 The room I was in was like a closet.
 It did not actually have walls, but only, hanging from the ceiling, strips of wallpaper separating this room from the courtroom.
 I began trying to tie my tie but had difficulty because I did not have a mirror.
 I tied it the best I could and finally a fellow I knew named “Kent” passed by and I asked him if the tie looked all right.
 He said it looked ok.

 My old law school classmate Haim Habib walked up.
 I was surprised to see him there and said, "Haim!"

 I asked him what he was doing there and whether he was going to do some work in Schwille's court.
 He asked me if I worked there, and I told him I did.
 I told him I had gotten six appointments the day before and that I made about $300 a day here.
 I thought I actually only made about $500-$600 a week there.